DylanMuir/MappedTensor/README.md

 `Filename`: Char array.
 Contains the name of the file being mapped.
 You can also get the mapped file with FILEPARTS.

+`FilenameCmplx`: Char array.
+Contains the name of the file being mapped (complex part).
+You can also get the mapped file with FILEPARTS.

 ##Additional Name/Value pair options at build only